transfer payments is a very important topic in national income chapter of macroeconomics class 12 CBSE Board

 3) Donations, charity by the government to the people.

 7) Winnings from lotteries, prizes.

-Note:- Transfer Payment are not included in calculating national Income.
+Note:- Transfer Payments are not included in calculating national income.

 Types of Transfer Payments